sacarlson/sacarlson.github.io/qr-code_extention.md

 *) base64 XDR_blob of the transaction that could signed, partly signed or fully signed with any group of operations

-**) url_xdr WEBHOOK_URL_XDR is provided that would contain the base64 XDR_blob if base64 was not directly provided in QR-code
+**) url_xdr URL_TO_XDR_DATA is provided that would contain the base64 XDR_blob if base64 was not directly provided in QR-code

-***) url_sig WEBHOOK_URL_SIG is optional and is the point to send back the decorated signature with webhook_url_sig.com?sig=dyqGyKpjt6j3NsIot/sw/82rD1KH0eaVYJ/4LO8szjh4rO/CZ24ihx6yRvLaGm64Na1GGy5wbqex3TkZ0v6GCg==&tx_hash=cd08cb01a02ab3a48aa2cb8f985c167c5f8c71b91e3fc9e9b74b687f712e576f  note: the sig will require uri encoding and decoding on the other end.
+***) url_sig URL_SIGNATURE_RESPONSE is optional and is the point to send back the decorated signature with webhook_url_sig.com?sig=dyqGyKpjt6j3NsIot/sw/82rD1KH0eaVYJ/4LO8szjh4rO/CZ24ihx6yRvLaGm64Na1GGy5wbqex3TkZ0v6GCg==&tx_hash=cd08cb01a02ab3a48aa2cb8f985c167c5f8c71b91e3fc9e9b74b687f712e576f  note: the sig and added values will require uri encoding and decoding on the other end.

+with webhook_url_sig.com?response_status=DECLINE returned (if optionaly supported the transaction will feedback decline to sign transaction.

+with optional webhook_url_sig.com?response_status=DECLINE&message="Why I declined to sign"

 ****) tx_hash optional transaction hash of the XDR_blob sent